-To register and/or to receive more detailed information about any of our programs below, please contact Ronnie Dreistadt directly at 502-992-5911 or email@example.com.
+To register and/or to receive more detailed information about any of our programs below, please email Ronnie Dreistadt or contact him directly at (502) 992-5911.

-The Kentucky Derby Museum is proud to offer free Distance Learning programming for all public and private schools in Kentucky.
-Bring the Kentucky Derby Museum into your classroom via a video weblink.
+The Kentucky Derby Museum is proud to offer free Distance Learning webcasting for all public and private schools in Kentucky.
+Webcasting is essentially "broadcasting" over the internet.
+Bring the Kentucky Derby Museum into your classroom via a video web link!

 Sponsored by the Kentucky Thoroughbred Association

 Left: HAWA 2015 winner, Addie Clark.
 Right: 2015 HAWA on display in the Museum.

 Each year the Kentucky Derby Museum sponsors a student art competition for students in Jefferson County to showcase their talents and celebrate the Kentucky Derby.

 2015 HAWA winning art album:

 After-School Programs for Daisies, Brownies, Juniors, Cadets and Senior Girl Scouts.